 Dazzling turquoise water, blonde beaches and palm-fringed shorelines are hallmarks of the Dominican Republic, with the resort area of Punta Cana luring millions of sun-seekers each year.

-This popular resort district on the southern coast is a great base for exploring the Caribbean country, with plenty of great day trip options that showcase another side of the Dominican away from the five star hotels.
+This popular resort district on the southern coast is a great base for exploring the Caribbean country, with plenty of great day trip options to places like Santo Domingo that showcase another side of the Dominican away from the five star hotels.

 From wild ATV rides to idyllic island getaways, here are some of the best excursions in Punta Cana.